dgiguer/long-read-karyocounting/README.md

 ### Parameters

-Reducing the number of reads used as possible will improve speed (minimum 50-75X coverage).
+Reducing the number of reads used as much as possible will improve speed (minimum 50-75X coverage).
 This is very dependent on the read N50 obtained during sequencing.
 The output will be saved in your current working directory as `lrk_output`

 - `--reads`: absolute path to file containg long read (.fastq.gz, .fastq).
 - `--threads`: number of threads to use.
 Integer, default: 4.